$125 off any CGM Plan. Use code FALL125

 Peripheral neuropathy is a condition that affects the nerves outside of the brain and spinal cord.
 The peripheral nervous system is composed of a system of 43 pairs of motor and sensory nerves.
 They connect your brain and spinal cord (AKA your central nervous system) to the rest of your body.

-Peripheral neuropathy is a common complication associated with diabetes, which can cause damage to the nerves in the hands and feet.
+Health conditions and injuries to this system can cause numbness, tingling, pain, and other problems in your extremities.
+The symptoms of peripheral neuropathy can come on gradually or suddenly, vary from person to person, and can worsen over time.
+It’s a common complication associated with diabetes, which can damage the nerves in your hands and feet.
 Approximately 60 to 70 percent of people with diabetes suffer from this type of nerve damage, leading to problems regulating blood glucose levels.

 Related Article